How to support someone with OCD

-Obsessive compulsive disorder (OCD) is an anxiety disorder that consists of obsessions and compulsions.
-Someone with OCD may experience unwanted repetitive thoughts and the need to carry out certain activities to try and ease the distressing thoughts.
-These thoughts are not in your control and can cause high levels of anxiety.
-For some people, they may feel that they need to hide this from others.
+Someone with OCD may act out compulsions in order to try to ease the obsessive thoughts.
+These thoughts are not in their control and can cause high levels of anxiety and distress.
+Some may feel they need to hide their OCD from others.

-Symptoms of OCD may include:
+OCD symptoms may include:

 - withdrawing from others, even within your household

-If your child has OCD, here are some coping strategies that may help make things a little more manageable for them.
+Here are some coping strategies that may help make things a little more manageable for them.
+If you’re concerned about OCD-like traits, you can also seek support from your child’s GP, school nurse or local children’s services.

 Traffic light system